streuselcake/jslab/webserver-express/generated/readme.md

-Install or update Node and npm if needed.
+Install or update Node and NPM if needed.

 #### Step 2